vino5211/Algorithms-of-Artificial-Intelligence/4-Nature-Language-Processing/1-Represent-Learning/5-BERT/PN-BERT.md

 ### 预训练language representation 的两种策略
 + feature based
-	+ ELMo(Peters et al., 2018)
+  + ELMo(Peters et al., 2018) [Deep contextualized word representations](https://arxiv.org/abs/1802.05365)
     + use **task-specific** architecture that include pre-trained representations as additional features representation
     + use shallow concatenation of independently trained left-to-right and right-to-left LMs
 + fine tuning
-	+ Generative Pre-trained Transformer(OpenAI GPT)
+  + Generative Pre-trained Transformer(OpenAI GPT) [Improving Language Understanding by Generative Pre-Training](https://www.cs.ubc.ca/~amuham01/LING530/papers/radford2018improving.pdf)
   	+ introduces minimal task-specific parameters, and is trained on the downstream tasks by simply fine-tuning the pre-trained parameters
   	+ left-to-right

 ### 语言模型的缺陷(无向, 限制了在预训练中的使用)
 + The major limitation is that standard language models are **unidirectional**, and this limits the choice of architectures that can be used during pre-training